Beatitudes: An Exploration of Z.Z. Packer’s “Geese” and Xu Xi’s “Famine”

 But one must pay close attention to the writing to get this.

 She spots the geese again flying in formation in the sky and reflects that as a child she once thought, after reading a book on Japan, how could anyone be a kamikaze pilot, board a one way plane with just enough fuel to get to the other side and crash because of a promise made to the Emperor?
-How could anyone do such a thing?
 As a child, she thought she could never do that.
 As a child, we think we would never do many things which a mature person does when the circumstances arise, or a sacrifice needs to be made.
 “It is only in the all knowing arrogance of youth—she’d been certain that given the same circumstances, she would have done something different” (204).

 But the mature Dina has no regrets.
+She has been true to herself and followed her heart.

 At the end of “Famine,” the protagonist is throwing a huge party for people she has loved in her life as well as colleagues and rivals.
 Veronica is back in Hong Kong, so we know that none of these people are actually there in the room with her.
 Some suggest the protagonist is drunk (she has ordered a lot of wine and champagne), or gone crazy, but the vision is of her feeding people, her ability to entertain as she has never been able to do her whole life.
 It is a party, with endless steams of people coming in the doors.
 Everyone is happy and talking.
 She has always been on the receiving end of other’s generosity and pity; at last, she is able to feed others.
 In her vision, which seems to be happening before her eyes and ours, her parents are no longer suffering and unhappy as they were in life.
 Her father, who has been crippled, leg amputated and castrated from a crane accident, has been completely restored to health.
 “It’s not so bad here,” he says approvingly, and gestures her mother to come eat.